gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.14.rst

 In a concert hall with good acoustics, the sound of the piano will be absorbed by the hall and you will hear very little of the piano sound.
 It is obviously important to practice with the recital piano in the recital hall before the event.
-For a grand piano, if the music stand it up, you will hear even less sound from the piano; always make sure that the music stand is down.
+For a grand piano, if the music stand is up, you will hear even less sound from the piano; always make sure that the music stand is down.
 If you need to read music, place it flat over the tuning pin area.